MathieuFortune/mathieufortune.github.io/company.md

 <h3 class="joker-fs"><div class="title-sub--over">Who</div>What sets me apart</h3>

-I thrive working with cross-functional teams where customers and stakeholders buy-in is essential to business success.
+I thrive working with cross-functional mission-driven teams where customers' and stakeholders' buy-in is essential to business success.
 <br/>I can contribute at every stage of your product from concept to launch:

 __Product conception -__  Initiating with in-depth research and stakeholder interviews, I distill insights to conceptualize user-centric solutions, and strategically roadmap the product's evolution, ensuring alignment with customer needs and business objectives.